NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 available.
 There are many books and videos I like and are necessary for continious immersion in this subject.

 	One classic I love is "Spacetime Physics, Edwin Taylor and John Archibald Wheeler, Copyright(c)1992".
 Both the first and second versions of this book are great.

+	An essential book, a biography of sorts by John McPhee is one of those books that will alter your reality.
+"The Curve of Binding Energy: a Journey into the Awesome and Alarming world of Theodore B. Taylor, John McPhee, May 22nd 1974".

 Examples
 --------